Skip to main content

 OReGO is one solution to help fund transportation in Oregon.
 Drivers pay two cents for every mile they drive.
 If you drive more, you pay more.
 If you drive less, you pay less.
 ODOT has operated this program since 2015.
 Several states have followed our lead and adopted a pay-by-mile program.

+Participants tell us they enroll because they appreciate the reduced DMV fee, and they still want to pay for maintain and improve roads and bridges.
+All funds from OReGO help fund transportation costs.
 The decision is up to you.
-It’s a voluntary program.
-Participants tell us they enroll because they appreciate the reduced DMV fee, and they still want to pay for maintaining roads and bridges.
-All funds from OReGO help fund transportation costs.
+It's a voluntary program.

-In the below chart, the total DMV registration fee includes the annual $43 fee per vehicle and the added fee for electric or fuel-efficient vehicles with a rating of 40+ mpg.
-See if you would value the reduced fee:
+In the below chart, the DMV registration fee includes the annual $43 fee per vehicle and the added fee for electric or fuel-efficient vehicles with a rating of 40+ mpg.
+Other DMV fees may apply.

 Registration Fees4 Years2 Years